laursisask/repo-5/README.md

 }
 ```

-This interface is also implemented by the default `http.Client`.
+This interface is also implemented by `http.Client`.

-`funnel` replaces the hard implementation of `http.Client` with an
+`bridgekeeper` replaces the hard implementation of `http.Client` with an
 implementation of a shared interface such that anything accepting the
-above interface can use `funnel` to throttle their API requests through
+above interface can use `bridgekeeper` to throttle their API requests through
-the configuration of funnel.
+the configuration of bridgekeeper.

 An example of this is handling API rate limiting from an API you do not
-control.
-Funnel can be configured through the `funnel.New` method.
+control. bridgekeeper can be configured through the `bridgekeeper.New` method.